Children's ombudsman: Austria

-The Federal Children’s Ombudsman (Kinder- und Jugendanwaltschaft des Bundes) was established by the Federal Youth Welfare Act 1989, since when each of the nine Bundesländer (states) have set up an Ombudsman for Children and Youth.
-The federal office is funded through the Federal Ministry for Social Security, Generations and Consumer Protection.
+The Federal Children’s Ombudsman (Kinder- und Jugendanwaltschaft des Bundes) was established by the Federal Youth Welfare Act 1989.
+In the meantime, each of the nine Bundesländer (states) have set up an Ombudsman for Children and Youth.
+The federal office is funded through the Federal Chancellor's office.
+The federal office focusses on advocacy on behalf of children and on promoting the principle of non-violent education, while actual complaints are being handled on the state level.

-Bangladesh

-Although no office has yet been established, the social scientist Kamal Uddin Siddiqui, a former member of the UN Committee on the Rights of the Child, has since March 2004 promoted the establishment of an Independent Children's Commissioner for Bangladesh.
-He led a Government delegation to France, Norway and Sweden in February 2004 to study the Children's Ombudsman institutions in those countries.

 Belgium

 Belgium has two agencies, both members of the ENOC network.

 The Child Rights Commission (Kinderrechtencommissariaat) was established by the Flemish Parliament in June 1998.
 The Commission's services include mediation, information, complaints about possible violations of child rights and policy advice.
 It conducts public information and education campaigns, conducts and monitors research, and offers views on legislative initiatives that may affect minors.
 The Commission reports annually to the Flemish Parliament.
 The current Commissioner, Bruno Vanobbergen, was appointed in 2009.

 Bernard De Vos is the Commissioner for Child Rights of the French Community (Délégué général de la Communauté française aux droits de l’enfant), which has a more or less identical range of functions but was created by, and reports to, the Parliament of the French Community.